Near Miss

 What Is a Near Miss in Safety

 A near miss is an unplanned event that didn't result in injury, illness, or damage — but had the potential to do so.
+So luck.
+In real terms, timing.
 The only difference between a near miss and an accident is outcome.
-Luck.
-Timing.
 A fraction of a second or an inch of clearance.

 OSHA defines it as "an incident in which no property was damaged and no personal injury was sustained, but where, given a slight shift in time or position, damage or injury easily could have occurred."